Walgreens The Thread

 Testing for COVID-19

-If you have symptoms of COVID-19 and want to get tested, try calling your state or local health department or healthcare provider.
-While supplies of these tests are increasing, it may still be difficult to find a place to get tested.
+If you have symptoms of COVID-19 and want to get tested, contact your local pharmacy or healthcare provider.
+You may choose to use an at-home test or get tested at a pharmacy or healthcare facility.
 For more information about testing, see the CDC's guidance for testing for COVID-19.
 At-home COVID-19 tests are available for purchase over the counter.

 What to do if you have symptoms of COVID-19